 These are the available multiplicities:

-• Any (*): any number of objects can be associated, even none;
+): any number of objects can be associated, even none; - Exactly one (

-• One or more (1N): at least one object must be associated;
+): at least one object must be associated; - Custom cardinality (

 Looking at the example shown in the figure, we can see that the two roles of the relationship between Employee and Team have different multiplicities.
 Let’s look at their significance: